-An easy quinoa salad with roasted vegetables, flavored with pumpkin pie spice vinaigrette!
+An easy fall quinoa salad with roasted vegetables, flavored with a simple honey lemon dressing!
 This roasted pumpkin quinoa salad tastes delicious both ways: serve it warm as a classic fall salad or chill and eat it as a cold summer salad.

 This quinoa pumpkin salad is made with microwave-cooked quinoa and roasted vegetables with fall flavors of pumpkin pie spice.

-This quinoa salad is similar to my grilled paneer salad which can be eaten as a wholesome dinner on its own.
+This salad with roasted pumpkin and quinoa is similar to my grilled paneer salad which can be eaten as a wholesome dinner on its own.

 Cook the quinoa in a large microwave-safe bowl.
 Toss quinoa with the vegetables and dressing in the same bowl.
 (You’ll need just one more bowl to toss the veggies with seasoning).